Hardtack: Europe

 Hardtack, baked with or without the addition of fat, was and still is a staple in Russian military rations, especially in the Navy, as infantry traditionally preferred simple dried bread when long shelf life was needed.
 Called galeta (галета) in Russian, it is usually somewhat softer and more crumbly than traditional hardtack, as most varieties made in Russia include at least some fat or shortening, making them closer to saltine crackers.
 One such variety, khlyebtsy armyeyskiye (хлебцы армейские), or "army crackers", is included in Russian military rations.
 Other brands enjoy significant popularity among the civilian population as well, both among campers and the general populace.

 In Genoa, hardtack was and still is a traditional addition to a fish and vegetable salad called cappon magro.

-In Germany, hardtack is included in every military ration and colloquially known as Panzerplatten (armor plates) or Panzerkekse (armor cookies).
-Due to conscription for many years, a large part of the male population knows about them from their service and thus, they became very popular even in civilian use.
+In Germany, hardtack is included in every military ration and colloquially known as Panzerplatten (armor plates) or Panzerkekse (armor cookies/tank cookies).
+Due to conscription for many years a large part of the male population knew about them from their service and thus they became somewhat popular even in civilian use.
 The company that makes them also sells them unaltered to the civilian market.
 They are said to have many properties, some jokingly assigned, such as the ability to combine them with standard issue shoe polish to create a flammable device, or to glue them onto vehicles to increase their armor protection.
-One quality, liked by many soldiers, is its ability to hinder one's need to defecate, some claiming they didn't need to defecate for 3 days after consuming large quantities of them.
+One quality, liked by many soldiers, is its ability to hinder one's need to defecate, some claiming they did not need to defecate for three days after consuming large quantities of them.

-In Poland, hardtack wafers (known by their official name: Suchary Specjalne SU-1 or SU-2 - Special Hardtacks) are still present in Polish Army military rations.
-In military slang they are jokingly called Panzerwaffel (tank or armor wafers), a pun on Panzerwaffe, the Wehrmacht armored motorized forces (the German words "Panzer" and "Waffe" mean "tank" or "armor" and "weapon", respectively).
-They are also very popular amongst civilians, and are a common part of a meal in some regions.
+In Poland, hardtack wafers (known by their official name: Suchary Specjalne SU-1 or SU-2 – Special Hardtacks) are still present in Polish Army military rations.
+In military slang they are jokingly called Panzerwaffel (tank or armor wafers), a pun on Panzerwaffe, the Wehrmacht armored motorized forces (the German words Panzer and Waffe mean "tank" or "armor" and "weapon", respectively).
+They are also popular amongst civilians, and are a common part of a meal in some regions.

 Melanesia

 Hardtack remains popular today in Papua New Guinea.
-The Lae Biscuit Company, which is the most commonly found and popular brand in that country, makes multiple lines of different varieties of hardtack.
+The Lae Biscuit Company, which is the most commonly found and popular brand in that country, makes multiple varieties of hardtack.

 North America

 Canada

 Hardtack is a mainstay in parts of Canada.
-Purity Factories is one Canadian maker of traditional hardtack.
+Purity Factories is one maker of traditional hardtack.
 They specialize in a high density, high caloric product that is well suited for use by expeditions.

-Located in St. John's, Newfoundland and Labrador, they currently bake three varieties of hardtack:
+Located in St. John's, Newfoundland and Labrador, they currently produce three varieties of hardtack: